acdc-digital/Medex-MITP/README.md

 # Medex-Public-MITP

+9/7/2023: Conceptual visualization chart has been updated to reflect current direction and thought pattern.
+We'll also begin adding meta-data that will support the user query response.

 We are just getting started uploading and creating the information to make this a coherent space.
 My best estimate is that we'll be much easier to comprehend by the end of the month (July, 2023).
 In the meantime, feel free to explore and check-out what we have to offer.
 Alongside a great initiative for our Medex application, within the 'medex' folder you'll find our curated collection of resources that guide our research and understanding for this project.
 This includes medex-specific research papers, course-offerings, reading resources, helpful links, and more that will be beneficial to anyone working on q/a applications.
 Alongside the development of the project, we strive to generate an open platform for not only builders, but researchers, inventors, creatives, and more who can add to the repository in a posititive way.
 You are a contributor simply by uploading a document that's relevant to the project.

 Welcome to the Medex public repo, the Public-Version for Open-Source Medex updates, changes, and contributions.
 Application specific readme notes can be found within the main directory.
 Application overview (not complete- the below is a placeholder for now until the finished diagram is done):